sulami/advent-of-code-2022/README.md

 What it says on the tin.
 This year is in Rust, which I am enjoying very much.

+There is [a retrospective blog post](https://blog.sulami.xyz/posts/aoc-in-one-second/) about this project.

 I have some self-imposed rules and goals:

 1. I'm trying to minimise library use.
 I use `nom` in some places